Table of contents

 Lift masts with free lift – Advantages for users

-For warehouse environments where, for example, low passageways must be passed with the forklift, industrial trucks with free lift can be a sensible purchase.
 Free lift refers to the height to which the lift carriage of a high lift truck with duplex or triplex mast can be raised without the inner mast extending: So, for a truck with, approximately 45 cm of free lift, you can raise the load to that height without changing the overall height of the truck.
-The free lift function for forklift masts is divided into two different types:

-• Small free lift: This lift raises the fork carriage up to 100 mm without changing the overall height of the lift mast.
+- Small free lift: This lift raises the fork carriage up to 100 mm without changing the overall height of the lift mast.
 In this way, pallets can be lifted and moved free of the floor without changing the overall height.

-• Large free lift (full free lift): A large free lift is achieved by a second lift cylinder: The inner mast does not extend until the free lift is exhausted.
-Forklift masts with full free lift can thus be used for loading and unloading containers, trucks and in rooms with low ceilings as well as for stacking and retrieving goods in high storage racks.
+- Large free lift (full free lift): A large free lift is achieved by a second lift cylinder: The inner mast does not extend until the free lift is exhausted.
+Forklift masts with full free lift can thus be used for loading and unloading containers, trucks and in rooms with low ceilings as well as for stack-ing and retrieving goods in high storage racks.

 On a high lift truck without free lift, the telescopic mast extends as soon as you lift the load.
 Due to the resulting change in the height of the mast, this has a decisive influence on the possibilities for using the lift truck indoors: In warehouses or sales areas with low ceilings or doors, lift trucks without free lift can only be used to a very limited extent or not at all.

-FAQ for lift mast types for forklifts
+FAQ on lift mast types for forklifts

 A mono mast is a single column lift mast positioned centrally on the truck.
 The simplex mast, on the other hand, is a two-column lift frame that can handle higher payloads due to its more robust design.
 Neither type of mast can be telescoped, so they do not change their overall height.